-- For infants (0 to 12 months old), it is the amount of vitamin C in human milk.
+- For infants (0 to 12 months old), it is the amount of it in human milk.
 For children 1 to 3 years old, it is 15 mg; 4 to 8 years old is 25 mg; 9 to 13 years old is 45 mg.

 - For adolescents (14 to 18 years old), the recommended intake is 75 mg for boys and 60 mg for girls.

 - Abdominal cramps,

 - Dental erosion,